DovetailSoftware/sdk-docs/docfx_project/sdk/FChoice.Common~FChoice.Common.Data.DataAccessSectionHandler.md

 #### Remarks

 This class is used by <see cref="DbProviderFactory"/> and should not be used by other classes.
-Please consult your product documentation on how to configure custom data providers.

 #### Inheritance Hierarchy